This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 }

-Using Appdome, there are no development or coding prerequisites to build secured Apps by using Detect Pegasus Spyware.
+Using Appdome, there are no development or coding prerequisites to build secured Android Apps by using Detect Pegasus Spyware.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Detect Pegasus Spyware